WHAT IS?

 This results is those sections remaining dry during the process and are ultimately wasted because no water is able to reach them.

-I do not bloom the grounds as I've found that all it really does is mask potential channeling so rather than risk not knowing if all the grounds are being saturated throughout the brewing process, I have developed a method perfected over the course of the last 20 years to ensure all the grounds are saturated and utilized for the final brew without changing the technique that was developed 500 years ago and has remained unchanged.
+It is widely known though that blooming the grounds really only masks potential channeling so rather than risk not knowing if all the grounds are being saturated throughout the brewing process, a method has been developed over the course of the last 20 years to ensure all the grounds are saturated and utilized for the final brew without changing the technique that was developed 500 years ago and has remained unchanged.

 If it ain't broke:)

-*I have also attempted in the past to build a 12 foot tall Kyoto drip tower in the past to reduce the circumference of the section holding the coffee grounds just to try an eliminate channeling.
+*A 12 foot tall Kyoto drip tower has also been attempted in the past to reduce the circumference of the section holding the coffee grounds just to try an eliminate channeling.
 This idea did not pan out but it was pretty cool to see cold brew being made from that high in the air.

-Yes, I order the beans based on the roaster's schedule to ensure they stay fresh for brewing.
+Yes, the beans are ordered based on the roaster's schedule to ensure they stay fresh for brewing.

-By brewing each week, I can ensure the tasting palette is consistent as opposed to most operations that brew huge batches and let sit for weeks before delivering.
+By brewing each week, you can be sure the tasting palette is consistent as opposed to most operations that brew huge batches and let sit for weeks before delivering.

-I use high temperature water with a specialized soap that does not affect the taste of the cold brew.
-The equipment is then further sanitized using UV light.
+High temperature water is used with a specialized soap that does not affect the taste of the cold brew.
+The equipment is then further sanitized using a steam cleaning machine and UV light.

 THE ORDERING PROCESS

-The cost per week depends on a couple of factors including the number of gallons you would like delivered and your location.
+The cold brew is offered as a weekly delivery subscription.
+The cost per week depends on the number of gallons you would like delivered each week.

 To inquire about the cost for your company, please fill out this form and we will be in touch to get you a quote.